A Foodie's Marrakech: Marrakech's 10 Best Hotels for Foodies

 Mysterious and welcoming, Marrakech has been a medina town for as long as it can remember.
 A place desert caravans converged upon, bringing in wonders from all over Morocco and the world beyond.
 The flavours of the spices, and recipes, brought in off the desert, are one kind of wonder, and one of the reasons Marrakech is considered a heaven for foodies.
-So for those of you here to eat, here are some recommendations for the best places to stay in Marrakech for foodies - either because of their restaurant's reputation, the renown of their chef or cooking school, or just 'cause they're close to some of the best foodie haunts in town.
+So for those of you here to eat, here are some recommendations for Marrakech's 10 best hotels for foodies - either because of their restaurant's reputation, the renown of their chef or cooking school, or just 'cause they're close to some of the best foodie haunts in town.

 Marrakech has no shortage of choice when it comes to eating, with everything from street food to sumptuous feasts.
 The very best meal you have here may not be from a world renowned tasting menu or even a perfectly tender teyhan (spleen) kebab in the medina, but something home cooked served on the rooftop of your riad.
-Which ever of the best places to stay in Marrakech for foodies that you choose it's worth giving the staff plenty of notice about any dietary requirements, as they'll more than likely tailor a menu to your needs.
+Which ever of our foodie favourites you choose, it's worth giving the staff plenty of notice about any dietary requirements, as they'll more than likely tailor a menu to your needs.

 Wherever you're dining the traditional way to enjoy your food is with your bare right hand - use breads to scoop - and plenty of gusto!

 The frenetic streets and alleyways leading towards Djemaa el-Fna Square are filled with people finishing long journeys - some load off buses, some have carts.
 Tuareg, Berbers and other tribesmen come in off the Sahara to trade amongst mysterious herbs drying in the sun, heaped piles of colourful spices and air thick with the smell and smoke of cooking.
 Mmmmmm.
-Which is why the area around the medina is one of the best places to stay in Marrakech for foodies.
+Which is why the area around the medina is perhaps the perfect destination for foodies.

 Part of the experience is the atmosphere.
 This isn't street food for the sake of being a hipster, this is street food because of necessity, and in amongst the goggle-eyed visitors you'll find workers and locals finding lunch or supper just the way they always have.